 – SALIM ARIF – renowned theatre personality & recipient of Bhartendu Harishchandra Award

-– DEEPA GAHLOT – well-known journalist, columnist, critic, author and Head of Theatre and Film Programming at the NCPA.
+– DEEPA GAHLOT – well-known journalist, columnist, critic, author and former Head of Theatre and Film Programming at the NCPA.
 She is has won the National Film Award for Best Film Critic

 – GIRISH WANKHEDE – Trade Analyst and Founder of Entity One Entertainment Solutions.
 He has won several awards including best Marketing Man of Multiplexes